YACS-RCOS/docs/README.md

 Each section and its purpose is described here.

 #### Overview
-Everyone should start here.
+Start Here!
+This section contains the about page, which explains what Yacs is, why it exists, where we are, and where we plan to go.
-This section namely contains the [Code of Conduct](overview/code_of_conduct).
+This section also contains the [Code of Conduct](overview/code_of_conduct).
+By participating in the Yacs community, you are agreeing to follow the Code of Conduct.
-Having, reading, understanding, and following a Code of Conduct is extremely important.
-Not only for the health and success of the project, but its contributors as well.
+Understanding and following the Code of Conduct is extremely important for the health and success of the project, its contributors, and the Yacs community.

 #### Contributors
 Look here if you want to contribute to Yacs, run the software on your machine, or just play around with the source.